What’s next for Hemodialysis?

 The provision of home dialysis requires support staff to check up on patients regularly and to deliver both training and the co-ordinated delivery of consumables to the patient.
-However, this may not be such a barrier to change: existing dialysis centres could easily be outfitted to host training events and support staff normally employed to monitor patients in-centre could instead offer home visits.
-Dialysis centres are already well dispersed in communities and well placed to support home dialysis.
+However, this may not be such a barrier to change: existing dialysis centers could easily be outfitted to host training events and support staff normally employed to monitor patients in center could instead offer home visits.
+Dialysis centers are already well dispersed in communities and well placed to support home dialysis.
 They could also benefit commercially from an ability to grow their patient base without requiring more seats.

 However, it’s not just patients that look set to drive the demand for home dialysis.
 Payers are also leaning towards it, due to its potential for cost reductions and cost incentives.
 As long ago as 2011, the USA Centers for Medicare and Medicaid Services (CMS) had already adopted a new payment system for their Medicare renal disease programme which favours home dialysis.
 This gave dialysis providers more financial incentive to offer home dialysis services and already seems to have had an effect in the US and may also have contributed to growth in home dialysis utilisation generally.

 The statistics are certainly beginning to bear this out.
 In 2008, 93.5% of US dialysis patients received their treatment in centers but by 2016 that figure had dropped to 89%.
 It is also worth noting that the overall numbers of US patients receiving dialysis has risen from 108,945 in 2008 to 121,209 in 2016, which gives a sense of the rising demand for this treatment.